How to Spend a Brilliant Day Exploring Hawaii’s Least Visited Island ✈️🌺

 Do I need a rental car on Molokai?

-Yes, having your own rental car is the only way to get around Molokai.
+Yes, a rental car is a must.
+Having your own wheels is the only way to get around Molokai.

-Tip: Be sure to rent your car well in advance, they do sell out.
+Tip: Be sure to rent your car well in advance, they do sell out since there is only one company on the island.

 My favorite site for car rentals anywhere in Hawaii (and especially on Molokai) is Discount Hawaii Car Rental.
-They specialize in Hawaii and compare all the major car rental companies for you to find the best deal.
+They specialize in Hawaii and will always get you the best deal.

 Discount Hawaii Car Rental